Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Conclusion

 \section{Conclusion}

 This paper designed methods to identify the smallest load perturbation which renders DC-OPF constraints infeasible.
 This problem, which is inherently nonconvex, was formulated using an adversarial attack framework.
 A parameterized version of Farkas' lemma was used to model this problem, but proving the lower bound tended to be very hard for Gurobi.
 To overcome this, we proposed an optimizable control policy framework which ``defends" against adversarial attacks, thus providing solvability guarantees.
 Tests run on small PGLib test cases showed promising early results.
 Incumbent solutions could reliably find, and prove, the globally smallest adversarial attack in most cases.
-In the 118-bus system, 30 minutes of branching and bounding couldn't prove the smallest adversarial attack size; however, our method could provide a lower bound corresponding to $\sim$30\% optimality gap.
+In the 118-bus system, 30 minutes of branching and bounding was unable to prove the smallest adversarial attack size; however, our method provided a lower bound corresponding to $\sim$10\% optimality gap.

 While initial results are promising, the proposed methods will not scale well to networks with many thousands of nodes.
 This is for three primary reasons.
-First, the proposed formulation exploits a dense PTDF matrix in the inequality constraints, thus losing all network sparsity; second, the affine control matrix, $G$, is generally dense, so the number of decision variables will become intractable in higher dimensions; and third, the proposed models are nonconvex, so finding good, ``stealthy" incumbents that close the optimality gap will get harder and harder in higher dimensional search spaces.
+First, the proposed formulation exploits a dense PTDF matrix in the inequality constraints, thus losing all network sparsity and associated efficiency; second, the affine control matrix $G$ is generally dense, so the number of decision variables becomes intractable in higher dimensions; and third, the proposed models are nonconvex, so finding good, ``stealthy" incumbents that close the optimality gap will get harder and harder in higher dimensional search spaces.
+While scalability is the primary challenge associated with the methods presented in this paper, we believe our theoretical contributions will help lay the groundwork for future work that can quickly and efficiently find stealthy adversarial attacks in realistically sized power grids.

 Future work will overcome these limitations to boost the scalability of the proposed approach and extend these results to the nonlinear AC-OPF context.
-This will require adapting our methods to directly handle equality constraints (i.e., rather than solving them away), but it could open the door to many interesting industry-relevant applications.
+This will require adapting our methods to directly handle equality constraints (i.e., rather than solving them away), but it could open the door to many interesting industry-relevant applications, as explained in the following subsection.
+Finally, we note that the proposed control policy $p=p_0+G\delta$ was the best affine control policy we could identify.
+However, there exist an infinite number of alternative control policies (e.g., piecewise linear control policies, quadratic control policies, etc.) which could broaden the applicability of our results (e.g., to the nonlinear AC-OPF context).
+Future work will explore these alternative control policies.